-- First, steam the glass surface evenly using a hand nozzle with a microfiber cover, and loosen the dirt by rubbing.
-Alternatively, the surface can be steamed using a detail nozzle if you keep a distance of a few inches.
+- Firstly, evenly steam the glass surface using the hand nozzle and the microfibre cover, and loosen the dirt by rubbing.
+Alternatively, the surface can be steamed using the detail nozzle if you keep a distance of a few centimetres.

-- Then remove the "steam water" using a squeegee, a cordless Window Vac or a microfiber cloth, and carefully rub the edges dry.
+- Then remove the "steam water" using a squeegee, the cordless Window Vac or a microfibre cloth, and carefully rub the edges dry.

-Tip to tackle foggy mirrors in the bathroom
+Tip to tackle misted mirrors in the bathroom

-We all know the feeling: after showering, mirrors are often heavily covered in mist.
-The moisture can be quickly vacuumed away using a Window Vac.
-Another trick: Briefly hold a hairdryer in front of the mirror until there is no longer any water condensate remaining.
+We all know the feeling: After showering, mirrors are often heavily misted.
+The moisture can be quickly vacuumed using a Window Vac.
+Another trick: Briefly hold a hairdryer towards the mirror until there is no longer any water condensate on the mirror.